 So if you’re planning to allow a bunch of people to use your rack, this might be worthwhile.
 Otherwise, look for a rack that has 11 gauge steel.
-Make sure no matter the rack that your manufacturer lists the gauge on the product description.
-When a manufacturer doesn’t list the gauge, it either means they’re using 12 gauge still or something even thinner, neither of which are suited for lifting use.
+Make sure the rack that your manufacturer lists the gauge on the product description.
+When a manufacturer doesn’t list the gauge, it either means they’re probably using 12 gauge still or something even thinner, neither of which are suited for heavy lifting use.

 Select a rack that’s as wide and tall as possible for the space you have available.
 This will give you more room inside to do a variety of exercises.

 Uprights and safety pins are often overlooked as part of a comprehensive power rack.
 But they shouldn’t be.
 Uprights should be inside and outside the power rack so you can adjust the height of the barbell from wherever you happen to be in the cage.
 Narrow spacing is better than wider spacing because it gives you more specificity on the barbell height.
 Safety pins should be easily adjustable so you’re not wasting time between exercises.
 Like uprights, make sure these have small spacing so you can adjust them to the perfect height.